-Things to do in Cambridge
+Things to Do in Cambridge — A Local’s Guide

 Cambridge is one of the most visited cities in England, and for good reason.
 With over 800 years of history, a world-famous university, a beautiful river, and streets that reward every turn, there is no shortage of things to do in Cambridge for visitors of every kind.